On the Road Summer 2021 Days 2 & 3 Mark Twain & Nebraska

 dogs barking.
 Good heavens, was it scraping against trees now?
 A brutal sound.
 People were

-It wasn’t my problem.
+This wasn’t my problem.
 I was grateful that my little corner of the world was peaceful.
 I had

 settle on my site because the adjacent my site one was reserved for the day before and tonight